We moved to Lisbon in 2019 after three years of nomadic life. Discover 10 things we love about living in Portugal as well as six things we don’t.

 We love the food in Europe – the raw milk cheeses, the fresh fruits and vegetables, the cured meats, the pizza, the pasta, the stews – we love it all.
 But, as we’ve traveled the world, we’ve found that, like Newton’s third law, “for every action there is a reaction.”
-In other words, for every great food we’ve found in Portugal, we’ve also missed certain foods that taste better in America.
+In other words, for every great food we’ve found in Portugal, we’ve also missed certain American food that are either difficult to find in Lisbon or simply taste better in America.

 When it comes to pizza, we can find incredible Neapolitan pies (which we love) but as far as New York style slices we can fugetaboutit.
 NY pizza is made using a unique low moisture mozzarella which does not seem to be readily available in Portugal.

 American beef is totally wrong – a grain fed product that musses up the earth.
 But, if you’re an omnivore, try going without American beef for awhile and then tasting it again once you return home.
 You won’t believe how much you missed it until that first bite.

 Sure we’ve found some decent burgers in Lisbon but not the kind of burger we enjoy at local Philadelphia restaurants… or at chains like Shake Shack and In-N-Out Burger.
 We have yet to find a bagel here that approaches the excellence of New York or even Philly.

 Mexican food?
 Sure, it exists but not in the abundance or price we’re accustomed to finding in America.
 Don’t even bother looking for spicy fresh jalapeños – they’re not here either.

 “Portuguese, it’s easy.
 It’s just like Spanish, right?”
 Well, even though Portugal is located on the Iberian Peninsula and despite that fact that Portugal and Spain were, at one time, the same nation, the Portuguese language contains marked differences.